Q. What is Al Jazeera?

 Q. Do you have to be in Doha to do the forecast?
 Couldn't you do it from the UK?

 A. I suppose it is possible.
-But Al Jazeera is based here.
+But Al Jazeera is based here because it was set up by the Emir of Qatar.
 This is the hub of everything and it is best to be a part of that.
-It makes it easier to intereact with presenters and producers and to deliver the services they want.
+It makes it easier to interact with presenters and producers and to deliver the services they want.

 Q. Is it safe out there?